adamchainz/django-mysql/docs/model_fields.rst

     These fields are not built-in datatypes, and the filters use one or more SQL functions to parse the underlying string representation.
-They may slow down on large tables if your queries are not otherwise selective.
+They may slow down on large tables if your queries are not selective on other columns.

 contains
 ~~~~~~~~